TOPIC 2022 / 1

 ♦ A constant factor in solving internal political tensions is the inclusion of all stakeholders in decision-making processes.
 A look at the political and cultural rights of the population with Kurdish identity shows that the states concerned have already made different commitments.
 Their implementation and further development can contribute to solutions.

 Souce: Kurdish languages map.svg, in: ArnoldPlaton, Wikipedia, 29.
 Mai 2014, Legend: S.R.

 Note: From a scientific point of view, these estimates can be challenged: There is hardly any reliable data on them, for example from surveys.
 The map is thus based exclusively on external attributions.
 Moreover, no distinction is made between standardised, written language variants and dialects.
 Finally, the multilingualism of the population, which differs according to nationality, is not taken into account.
 This alone makes ethnicity not clearly determinable, but multiple.
 Nevertheless, since the 19th century and the rise of nationalism, such maps have been used to change state borders.

 cf. Sabine Riedel, The Kurds in the Middle East.
-Peace-Policy Alternatives to Kurdish Separatism in Turkey, Iran, Iraq and Syria, FPK, in: FPK Vol. 6, No. 2 (2022 April 18), p.
-6
+Peace-Policy Alternatives to Kurdish Separatism in Turkey, Iran, Iraq and Syria, Forschungshorizonte Politik & Kultur, Vol. 6, 2022/2, 31 pages, p.
+6.